22 Dec Here’s How You Find a Great Mentor and Get the Best from that Relationship

 - How do I get the best from my mentor?

-To this effect, we invited two emerging global leaders — Adepeju Jaiyeoba, Founder of Mothers Delivery Kit and Charles Lipenga, Founder/CEO of Maestros Leadership — for December edition of #SFANLiveChat; to give our readers valuable insights into the above questions.
+To this effect, we invited two emerging young leaders — Adepeju Jaiyeoba, Founder of Mothers Delivery Kit, and Charles Lipenga, Founder/CEO of Maestros Leadership — for December edition of #SFANLiveChat; to give our readers valuable insights into the above questions.

 1. Who a mentor is